 Beef Braciole (also known as braciola) is a classic Italian dish with many variations.

-No matter what you fill it with, Beef Braciole is a delicious, hearty, Italian home-style dish you will fall in love with!
+No matter what you fill it with, Beef Braciole is a delicious, hearty, Italian home-style dish you will love!

 Why This Recipe is a Keeper!

 I adapted this Beef Braciole recipe from one in The Sopranos Family Cookbook.
-A client, who was a fan of the show, requested I prepare that specific recipe.
+A client, who was a show fan, requested I prepare that specific recipe.
 A couple of tweaks later, it’s been a favorite on my personal chef menu ever since.

-Beef Braciole also featured very prominently in an episode of Everybody Loves Raymond as the only dish Ray Barone's wife, Debra could make!
+Beef Braciole featured prominently in an episode of Everybody Loves Raymond as the only dish Ray Barone’s wife, Debra, could make!

-It's a dish that reheats beautifully, freezes well and has received hundreds of high ratings!
+This Beef Braciole recipe reheats beautifully, freezes well, and has received hundreds of high ratings!

 - Pound it out first to tenderize it.

-- Slices of the top round can be quite large so if they are, you'll want to cut them in half widthwise to make it the perfect size to accommodate a slice of prosciutto.
+- Slices of the top round can be quite large, so if they are, you’ll want to cut them in half widthwise to make it the perfect size to accommodate a slice of prosciutto.
 (Prosciutto is a dry-cured Italian ham.
-Prosciutto di Parma is imported from the Emilia-Romagna region of Italy and can be quite expensive.
+Prosciutto di Parma is imported from Italy’s Emilia-Romagna region and can be expensive.
 Less expensive domestic brands are available in most supermarket deli departments.)